ZEDA.IO

 Complex workflows were blocking adoption and engagement.

 Zeda.io is a B2B product that helps teams centralize and act on customer feedback, but growing feature complexity made the experience harder to navigate.
-Users struggled with onboarding, discoverability, and understanding the product's value.
+Users struggled with onboarding and discoverability, and struggled to experience value early in the journey.

 This project focused on simplifying workflows and creating a more intuitive, scalable experience to improve engagement and adoption.